LogoLogo

 1. Save your files.
 Your file structure within Content Files should now look as follows:

 1. In our example, File Reader rules will be used to read these html files.
 Therefore, download then upload each file separately from Content Files to the Data Files repository.
-All files used by File Reader rules must be accessible from the Data Files location by the X Engine.
+All files used by File Reader rules must be accessible from the Data Files location by the X Agent.

 SMS Token Message